 The Role of Equity Funds in the Financial Crisis Propagation

-University of Geneva - Geneva Finance Research Institute; Swiss Finance Institute; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Geneva - Geneva Finance Research Institute; Swiss Finance Institute; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute)

 University of Hong Kong